 Apart from a trio of Claret Jugs, Player has an additional nine Top-10 finishes.

-There are ten players who have shot 63 at the Open Championship with both Phil Mickelson and Henrik Stenson recording that record mark in 2016 at Royal Troon.
+There were ten players who’d shot 63 at the Open Championship with both Phil Mickelson and Henrik Stenson recording that record mark in 2016 at Royal Troon.
+This was a record until Branden Grace carded a 62 at Royal Birkdale in the third round of the 2017 edition.

 - 63 – Mark Hayes, (Rd 2), Turnberry, 1977